wallymathieu/assertfail/_posts/2021-11-05-Monorepo-versus-Polyrepo.md

 ## Language & infrastructure

 Languages that do not have good package managers naturally lend themselves to creation of monorepos.
-The main languages that I've used that have this property are C, C++ and Go.
+The main languages that I've used that have this property are C and C++.

 ## Debugging